-SAFE Maa began the process of educating the community about FGC through traditional Maasai song and story, thereby harnessing the culture, and presenting the debate for abandonment in a respectful, culturally appropriate and non-judgmental way.
+SAFE Maa began the process of educating the community about FGC through traditional Maasai songs and stories, thereby harnessing the culture, and presenting the debate on abandonment in a respectful, culturally appropriate and non-judgmental way.
 The performance consisted of two groups of men and women singing two competing songs.
-One was in favour of FGC and the other was against.
+One was in favour of FGC and the other was against it.
 As an audience member, it meant that whatever your opinion was, it was represented on stage.
-At the end of the performance the message was –“let’s just talk about it”.
-The performance allowed a previously taboo issue to be brought out into the open, and discussed for the first time amongst different sections of the community.
+At the end of the performance, the message was –“let’s just talk about it”.
+The performance allowed a previously taboo issue to be brought out into the open and discussed for the first time amongst different sections of the community.

 These performances were followed up with workshops, where the community had space to discuss the issues raised during the performances.
 It quickly became apparent that the fear of a loss of culture was the main concern about FGC abandonment.
 After understanding the harmful effects, community members said that they would be willing to abandon FGC, but needed something to replace it, so that the culture could be maintained.

 SAFE Maa engaged the community circumcisers, also known as the Traditional Birth Attendants (TBAs) in the creation of an Alternative Rite of Passage (ARP).
 In Loita culture, cutting cleanses a girl to make her eligible for marriage and childbirth.
 Uncut girls are considered ‘dirty’ because they have not been through this ritual.
 In Maasai culture, cows are sacred, and cow’s milk also has cleansing properties, therefore, the TBAs suggested that the pouring of cow’s milk on a girl can replace cutting in the new ARP.
 This ceremony is known as the Loita Rite of Passage (LRP) giving community and cultural ownership.